Taming The Tongue Sermon Illustration

 Words impact us – When we say something, what comes out of our mouth also corrupts our hearts if it’s negative; therefore, the person we are speaking about is not the only one that is being impacted, but our wicked words are actually toxic for ourselves and our own soul.

-Sometimes when we hold our tongue and stop saying good things that also increase the kingdom of darkness.
+Sometimes when we hold our tongue and stop saying good things that also increases the kingdom of darkness.
 We have to be able to boldly speak the love of God when it’s needed so that we can advance the kingdom as well.
-However, we also have to know when to not speak so that we don’t corrupt or intoxicate everybody around us with the kingdom of darkness also.
+However, we also have to know when to not speak so that we don’t corrupt or intoxicate everybody around us with the kingdom of darkness.